-When Fishes Flew: The Story of Elena's War
+When Fishes Flew: The Story of Elena's War (recommended for Eagle Owls)

 Although she lives in Melbourne, Nandi has always thought of herself as Greek.
-The island of Ithaca is her father's heritage and still home to Ellie her old and much-loved great aunt.
+The island of Ithaca is her father's heritage and still home to Ellie - her old and much-loved great aunt.